ibm-messaging/mq-scratch-extension/README.md

 In order to run the extension, you will need to have IBM MQ running on your machine or running in a Docker container.

-1. Copy the url of this repo.
+1. Download the mq_scratch_extension.sbx.js file and the mq_lights.sb2 file.
 2. Navigate to <https://scratchx.org/>.
-3. Click 'open extension URL' and paste the address of the repo.
-This will pull in the MQ blocks.
+3. Click 'open extension URL' but click 'open' without specifying a URL.
+4. To open a sample project, click 'File -> Load Project' and select the mq_lights.sb2 file
+5. SHIFT + CLICK on the 'Load Experimental Extension' tab, then select the mq_scratch_extension.sbx.js file.
+6. MQ blocks will appear under the 'More Blocks' blocks menu.
-4. Set the credentials (IP address, MQ username and password) in each block when you use it
+7. Set the credentials (IP address, MQ username and password) in each block when you use it.
-5. Enjoy playing with IBM MQ!
+8. Enjoy playing with IBM MQ!

 ## Blocks